 9.2.5.2 Setting for single and multiple protection under enhanced distributed channel access (EDCA)

-Editor’s Note: The paragraphs below are modified due to update of baseline to REVmc D5.0.

 Change the 1st and 2nd paragraph of this subclause and add a sentence as follows:

 9.4.1.6 Listen Interval field

-Editor’s Note: The paragraph below is modified due to update of baseline to REVmc D5.0.

 Change the first paragraph of this subclause as follows:

 The Listen Interval field is used to indicate to the AP how often an S1G STA with dot11NonTIMModeActivated equal to false or a non-S1G STA in power save mode wakes to listen to Beacon frames.
 It is also used to indicate to an AP the duration during which an S1G STA with dot11NonTIMModeActivated equal to true is required to transmit at least one frame that is addressed to the associated AP.
 The value of this field is the ListenInterval parameter of the MLME-ASSOCIATE.request or MLME-REASSOCIATE.request when present as a parameter of an MLME primitives is determined from the Listen Interval field as described in this subclause and is expressed in units of Bbeacon Iinterval if dot11ShortBeaconInterval is false and in units of short beacon interval if dot11ShortBeaconInterval is true (see 11.1.3.10.2 (Generation of S1G Beacon frames)).
 The length of the Listen Interval field is 2 octets.
 The Listen Interval field carried in a non-S1G PPDU is illustrated in Figure 9-70 (Listen Interval field carried in a non-S1G PPDU.).